 Each child is different.
 God speaks to each of us in different ways, and our dialogue with him can change over time.
 If your son or daughter expresses a different point of view, consider that this might be God’s way of calling both of you closer to him.
 Remember, too, that it is up to the individual to decide whether they wish to be confirmed.

 If your adolescent or teenager is hesitant, encourage them to attend and complete our parish’s Confirmation preparation with an open mind.
 Speak to our catechists and priest, and ask parishioners for guidance.
 Most importantly, continue to be a role model of your Catholic faith.

 Whether your child’s sponsor is a man or woman, teenager or adult, he or she must be a confirmed, practicing Catholic.

 Your child’s godparent is a good choice, but if that’s not possible, encourage your child to select a sponsor who is friendly, trustworthy, and a good listener.
 He or she should be available to attend Confirmation events, although a proxy can substitute if a sponsor can’t make it.

 Confirmation preparation usually begins in October and runs over 13 sessions, which take place on a Saturday afternoon and finish after the 6pm Vigil Mass.

-Download an application form to register for confirmation.
+- Application form to register for confirmation.

 Please see the weekly newsletter for ongoing information.